-Parameter Туре Units Do-Not-Use Description Sync1 c1 Sync2 c1 CRC u2 Block Header, see 4.1.1 ID u2 Length u2 1 byte TOW u4 0.001 s 4294967295 Possiver time stamp, see 4.1.2 WNc u2 1 week 65535 Receiver time stamp, see 4.1.3 N1 u1 Number of MeasEpochChannelType1 sub-blocks in this MeasEpoch block.
+Parameter Туре Units Do-Not-Use Description Sync1 c1 Sync2 с1 CRC u2 Block Header, see 4.1.1 ID u2 Length u2 1 byte TOW u4 0.001 s 4294967295 Receiver time stamp, see 4.1.3 WNc u2 1 week 65535 Number of MeasEpochChannelType1 sub-blocks in this MeasEpoch N1 u1 Number of MeasEpochChannelType1 sub-blocks in this MeasEpoch block.
 SB1Length u1 1 byte Length of a MeasEpochChannelType1 sub-block, excluding the nested MeasEpochChannelType2 sub-blocks SB2Length u1 1 byte Length of a MeasEpochChannelType2 sub-block CommonFlags u1 Bit field containing flags common to all measurements.
 Bit 0: Multipath mitigation: if this bit is set, multipath mitigation is enabled. (see the setMultipathMitigation command).
 Bit 1: Smoothing of code: if this bit is set, at least one of the code measurements are smoothed values (see setSmoothingInterval command).
 Bit 2: Carrier phase align: if this bit is set, the fractional part of the carrier phase measurements from different modulations on the same carrier frequency (e.g. GPS L2C and L2P) are aligned, i.e. multiplexing biases (0.25 or 0.5 cycles) are corrected.
 Aligned carrier phase measurements can be directly included in RINEX files.
 If this bit is unset, this block contains raw carrier phase measurements.
 This bit is always set in the current firmware version.
 Bit 3: Clock steering: this bit is set if clock steering is active (see setClockSyncThreshold command).
 Bit 4: Not applicable.
-Bit 5: High dynamics: this bit is set when the receiver is in high-dynamics mode (see the setReceiverDynamics command).
+Bit 5: High dynamics: this bit is set when the receiver is in high-dynamics mode (either on request of the user using the setReceiverDynamics, high command, or based on the receiver's built-in high-dynamics detection algorithms).
 Bit 6: Reserved Bit 7: Scrambling: bit set when the measurements are scrambled.
 Scrambling is applied when the "Measurement Availability" permission is not granted (see the lif, Permissions command).
 CumClkJumps u1 0.001 s Cumulative millisecond clock jumps since start-up, with an ambiguity of k256 ms. For example, if two clock jumps of -1 ms have occurred since startup, this field contains the value 254.
 Reserved u1 Reserved for future use, to be ignored by decoding software Туре1 A succession of N1 MeasEpochChannelType1 sub-blocks, see definition below Padding u1[] Padding bytes, see 4.1.5